How to Go to Medical School for Free

 Applying for Free Medical Degrees

 Free tuition isn’t something that’s easy to come by.
-Student loans or financial aid is often what students in med school need to receive when tuition is highly expensive; however, another solution is applying early to tuition-free schools.
+Student loans or financial aid are often what students in med school need when tuition is expensive.
+However, another solution is to apply early to tuition-free schools.
 One example is the Kaiser Permanente Bernard J Tyson School of Medicine.
 Currently, the school is waiving all tuition and fees for students through 2025.
 Take advantage of this opportunity by applying as soon as possible.
-Since these programs are highly sought-after, and free, spaces fill up very fast and more often than not people who apply late are not offered admission.
+Since these programs are highly sought-after and free, spaces fill up fast.

 Conclusion